matthew-ia/cayo/README.md

 ## Config

-Your project doesn't need a config file, but if you want to customize your setup, you can do so by creating a `cayo.config.js` file at your project's root.
+Cayo projects don't require a config file, but if you want to customize your setup, you can do so by creating a `cayo.config.js` file at your project's root.

 ```js
 // cayo.config.js